Incision Care After Surgery

 - Redness or hardening of the surrounding area.

-- The incision is hot to the touch.
+- The incision feels hot to the touch.

 - Increasing or unusual pain.

-- Excessive bleeding that has soaked through the dressing.
+- Excessive bleeding that has soaked through the bandage.

 - Prepare supplies by opening the gauze packages and cutting new tape strips.